Invizabel/3D-PRINTER/README.md

-Cool STL Files that can be printed in pla
+Cool STL Files that can be printed entirely in pla.
+No extra materials besides a 3D printer and PLA needed!

 PASS:
 * Air Tank
+* tooth pick print in place blaster

 TODO:
-* tooth pick print in place blaster
+* Q-Tip Revolver